Carson-Tang/CCC/README.md

 # DMOJ
-CCC/CCCHK/CCO/MockCCO/IOI questions in Java/C++
+My solutions to CCC/CCCHK/CCO/MockCCO/IOI on DMOJ in Java/C++

-Warning : Some of the solutions to the easier problems have some overkill code from when I first began programming
+Warning : Some solutions are overkill from when I first began programming